kzunino/team_treehouse_project_5/readme.md

   transform-text: capitalize:
 }

--Changed background to teal to white color gradient -H1 font color changed to darker shade of grey -Changed html selector to have a min-height 100% so gradient doesn't repeat.
+Changed background to teal to white color gradient
+H1 font color changed to darker shade of grey
+Changed html selector to have a min-height 100% so gradient doesn't repeat.
--